-As of July 27, 2020, our patent portfolio consisted of pending patent applications that we own related to our first-generation RAF molecule and various other compounds and programs.
-In total, as of that date, we owned two pending U.S. non-provisional patent applications, thirteen pending U.S. provisional patent applications and ten pending foreign patent applications, including international patent applications filed under the Paris Cooperation Treaty (PCT application).
+As of October 15, 2020, our patent portfolio consisted of pending patent applications that we own related to our RAF, FGFR and CDK12 programs.
+In total, as of that date, we owned two pending U.S.

+non-provisional patent applications, thirteen pending U.S. provisional patent applications and ten pending foreign patent applications, including six international patent applications filed under the Paris Cooperation Treaty (PCT application) and two filings each in Argentina and Taiwan.

-More specifically, with respect to our RAF program, we own one pending U.S. non-provisional patent application and three pending foreign patent applications, including a PCT application, with claims directed to our first-generation RAF molecule and other related compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
+More specifically, with respect to our RAF program, we own one pending U.S. non-provisional patent application and three pending foreign patent applications, including a PCT application and a patent application each in Argentina and Taiwan, with claims directed to our first-generation RAF inhibitory compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
 Any patents that may issue from our pending patent applications are expected to expire in April 2040, absent any patent term adjustments or patent term extensions for regulatory delay.
-We own other patent applications directed to various compounds as composition of matter including KIN002787, pharmaceutical compositions comprising such compounds, and related methods of using such compounds.
-Any patents that may issue from these pending patent applications are expected to expire in October 2040 absent any patent term adjustments or extensions.
+Additionally, we own one PCT application and five pending U.S. provisional patent applications directed to other RAF inhibitory compounds as composition of matter including KIN002787, pharmaceutical compositions comprising such compounds.
+Any patents that may issue from these pending patent applications are expected to expire in April 2040 or 2041 absent any patent term adjustments or extensions.

-With respect to our FGFR 2/3 program, we own one pending U.S. provisional application with claims directed to KIN-FGFR and other related compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
-Any patents that may issue from our pending patent applications are expected to expire in June 2041, absent any patent term adjustments or patent term extensions for regulatory delay.
-We also own other patent applications directed to various compounds as composition of matter, pharmaceutical compositions comprising such compounds, and related methods of using such compounds.
-Any patents that may issue from these pending patent applications are expected to expire between 2040 and 2041 absent any patent term adjustments or extensions.
+With respect to our FGFR program, we own three pending U.S. provisional applications and one pending PCT application with claims directed to KIN003 and other FGFR inhibitory compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
+Any patents that may issue from our pending patent applications are expected to expire in 2040 or 2041, absent any patent term adjustments or patent term extensions for regulatory delay.

-With respect to our CDK12 program, we own one pending U.S. non-provisional patent application, four pending U.S. provisional applications, and three pending foreign patent applications, including a PCT application, with claims directed to KIN-CDK12 and other related compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
+With respect to our CDK12 program, we own one pending U.S. non-provisional patent application, four pending U.S. provisional applications, and three pending foreign patent applications, including a PCT application and a patent application each in Argentina and Taiwan, with claims directed to KIN004 and other related compounds, as composition of matter, as well as claims directed to pharmaceutical compositions comprising such compounds and uses of such compounds.
 Any patents that may issue from our pending patent applications are expected to expire between June 2039 and December 2040, absent any patent term adjustments or patent term extensions for regulatory delay.
-We also own other patent applications directed to various compounds as composition of matter, pharmaceutical compositions comprising such compounds, and related methods of using such compounds.
-Any patents that may issue from these pending patent applications are expected to expire between 2040 and 2041 absent any patent term adjustments or extensions.
+We also own one pending U.S. provisional application and two pending PCT applications directed to other CDK12 inhibitory compounds as composition of matter, pharmaceutical compositions comprising such compounds, and related methods of using such compounds.
+Any patents that may issue from these pending patent applications are expected to add 2041 absent any patent term adjustments or extensions.